top of page

 Stress-Relieving Effects of Ashwagandha

-Ashwagandha is recognized for its potential to help the body manage physical, emotional, and environmental stress.
-Research indicates that Ashwagandha may regulate the hypothalamic-pituitary-adrenal axis and lower cortisol levels, which could reduce anxiety and promote a sense of calm.
+Ashwagandha is known for its ability to help manage physical, emotional, and environmental stress.
+Studies suggest it may regulate the hypothalamic-pituitary-adrenal (HPA) axis and lower cortisol levels, leading to reduced anxiety and an enhanced sense of calm.

 Ashwagandha in Mental Health

-Studies suggest that Ashwagandha, as it’s “last name” somnifera indicates, may help with anxiety and insomnia.
-The herb’s tranquilizing effects are attributed to its influence on GABA-A receptor function.
-Additionally, Ashwagandha may be a helpful adjunct to medications in the treatment of patients with obsessive-compulsive disorder and alcohol withdrawal syndrome.
+The benefits of Ashwagandha extend to mental health aspects.
+As its name "somnifera" suggests, it can aid in alleviating anxiety and insomnia.
+The herb's tranquilizing effects are associated with its impact on GABA-A receptor function.
+Moreover, Ashwagandha can be a helpful adjunct in treating obsessive-compulsive disorder and alcohol withdrawal syndrome.

 Ashwagandha as Male Tonic

-Some components of Ashwagandha, including alkaloids, beta-sitosterol, withanosides, sitoindosides, withanolides, and amino acids like alanine, are known to affect fertility and sexual function.
-Clinical studies have shown that Ashwagandha root increases sperm production and improves sperm motility.
-It has also been found to increase levels of testosterone and luteinizing hormone, while reducing levels of prolactin and follicle-stimulating hormone.
+Ashwagandha contains key components such as alkaloids, beta-sitosterol, and amino acids that support male fertility and sexual function.
+Clinical studies indicate that it increases sperm production and motility.
+It also raises testosterone and luteinizing hormone levels while lowering prolactin and follicle-stimulating hormone.

 Ashwagandha in Women’s Health

-Women taking Ashwagandha report significant improvements in overall sexual function, including arousal, lubrication, and satisfaction.
+Women who take Ashwagandha report significant improvements in sexual functions.
+This includes heightened arousal, lubrication, and overall satisfaction.

 Ashwagandha as a Thyroid Booster

-Regular consumption of Ashwagandha has been linked to improved memory, focus, and overall cognitive performance.
-It is thought to protect nerve cells from harmful free radicals due to its antioxidant properties.
-Ashwagandha has been shown to neutralize the toxic effects of β-amyloid implicated in neurocognitive impairment during HIV infection and Alzheimer’s disease.
-Finally, Ashwagandha significantly improves biochemical parameters in Parkinson’s disease.
+Regular consumption of Ashwagandha is associated with better memory, focus, and cognitive performance.
+It is believed to protect nerve cells from oxidative stress due to its antioxidant properties.
+Research also indicates it can neutralize toxic effects associated with β-amyloid, benefiting those with neurocognitive impairments, including Alzheimer's disease and Parkinson’s disease.

 Ashwagandha Safety

-Ashwagandha root extract is generally safe and well-tolerated.
-However, pregnant or nursing women, young children, and those with severe kidney or liver disease should avoid it.
-Overconsumption may cause mild side effects like stomach upset or drowsiness.
-Since Ashwagandha can raise thyroid hormone levels, it is unsuitable for individuals with hyperthyroidism.
-It may also increase testosterone, so patients with hormone-sensitive prostate cancer should consult their urologist before use.
+Ashwagandha root extract is generally well-tolerated.
+However, certain groups should avoid it.
+Pregnant or nursing women, young children, and individuals with severe kidney or liver diseases should steer clear of this herb.
+Overconsumption may lead to mild side effects, such as stomach upset or drowsiness.
+Additionally, since Ashwagandha can raise thyroid hormone levels, it is unsuitable for those with hyperthyroidism.
+Patients with hormone-sensitive prostate cancer should consult a urologist before use, as it may increase testosterone levels.

 What Products to Choose

-Ashwagandha comes in powders, capsules, teas, and tinctures.
-The appropriate dosage can vary based on the form and individual health needs.
-Careborne doctors recommend root extract with at least 1.5% withanolides.
-It can be mixed into smoothies, lattes, or shakes as a daily supplement.
+Ashwagandha is available in various forms, including powders, capsules, teas, and tinctures.
+The right dosage depends on the form and individual health needs.
+Careborne doctors recommend using root extract that contains at least 1.5% withanolides.
+It can easily be blended into smoothies, lattes, or shakes as part of a daily routine.

 How Much to Take